BreannaJordan/-From-Dough-to-Data-Building-the-Butter-Salt-Cookie-Database/README.md

 ## 1. What This Project Is
-This project is a database I created for the Butter & Salt cookie business.
-It organizes information about customers, orders, cookies, and sales trends.
-The goal is to show how a real business could use a database to track sales and understand performance.
+The Butter & Salt Database Capstone Project is a real-world database system created for my home-based cookie business, using fully anonymized and simulated data for privacy.
+Developed for the APCV 498 Senior Capstone course, this project demonstrates an end-to-end design of a functional relational database—from schema creation to data population to analytical SQL queries.
+Its purpose is to show how small businesses can use structured data to understand performance, track orders and customers, and make informed operational decisions.
+The primary audience for this project is my professor and classmates reviewing database design and implementation.

 ## 2. What’s Included in This Project
 - SQL files that create the tables and add sample data